SKatava/LumenGL/README.md

-# Renderer-OpenGL
+# LumenGL
-Renderer-OpenGL is my own library for handling graphics programming with OpenGL
+LumenGL is my own library for handling graphics programming with OpenGL